google/app-reporting-pack/README.md

 ## Installation
-There are several ways how to run the application.
-A recommeneded way is to run it in the Google Cloud but it's not a requirement.
+There are several ways to run the application.
+A recommended way is to run it in the Google Cloud but it's not a requirement.
 You can run ARP locally or in your own infrastructure.
 In either way you need two things:
 * Google Ads API credentials (in `google-ads.yaml` or separately)